 Institute of Baltic Studies belongs to several European and Estonian policy-research networks, including:

-IBS has also hosted many interns both from Estonia and abroad.
-More information about the internship at our organisation can be found here.
+IBS has hosted many interns both from Estonia and abroad.
+If you are motivated student, graduate or individual who has interest in social and political issues, then contact us!
+More information about the internship can be found here.